schneider128k/machine_learning_course/keras_basics.md

 - The most common topology is a sequential (linear) stack of layers, mapping a single input to a single output.
 These can be implemented using ```tf.keras.models.Sequential()```.
 See [Sequential model](https://keras.io/getting-started/sequential-model-guide/).
 - Initially, we will only work with linear stacks of layers.
 - Later, we will also look at other network topologies such as two-branch networks, multi-head networks, and inception blocks.
-- Such topologies are implemented using the help of [the functional API](https://keras.io/getting-started/functional-api-guide/).
+- Such topologies are implemented using [the functional API](https://keras.io/getting-started/functional-api-guide/).

 ---